BenevolenceMessiah/MoonBall_Archiver/README.md

 ### Machine Learning Enhancements

-MoonBall integrates **Transformers.js** to generate embeddings for each file chunk, which enhances the retrieval, clustering, and deduplication of data.
+MoonBall integrates **Transformers.js** (Python FFI in Rust version) to generate embeddings for each file chunk, which enhances the retrieval, clustering, and deduplication of data.
 These embeddings also enable semantic-based data retrieval and adaptive chunking.

 ### Integration with AI Tools

-MoonBall currently leverages **Retrieval-Augmented Generation (RAG)** for enhanced data retrieval, clustering, and **semantic-based search**.
-This further utilizes **Transformers** models for file content analysis and embedding generation.
-This enables MoonBall to offer features like `semantic search`, allowing users to find files based on context rather than exact filenames like traditional file manager indexing and searching, moreover, while the .mnbl archive is still compressed.
+MoonBall leverages **Retrieval-Augmented Generation (RAG)** for enhanced data retrieval, clustering, and **semantic-based search**.
+This utilizes **Transformers** models for file content analysis and embedding generation, allowing users to find files based on context rather than exact filenames, even while the `.mnbl` archive is still compressed.

+### Two-Factor Authentication (2FA)

+The Rust implementation introduces an optional **Two-Factor Authentication (2FA)** feature for additional security when accessing encrypted archives.
+This uses OTP (One-Time Password) verification to ensure that only authorized users can extract the contents of an archive.

+### Extended Encryption Options

+MoonBall supports strong encryption for archives, with options for different algorithms, including **AES-ECB** and **AES-CBC** modes.
+These encryption features help protect sensitive data stored within MoonBall archives.

 ### Fun Emoji Extensions